yehia67/documentation/iot/0.1/cryptocore/references/api-reference.md

 ## writeFlashPage

-Writes 4 kB pages to the SPI flash memory.
+Writes 4 kB pages to the QSPI flash memory.
 This way, the soft CPU can update the entire system by writing new bitstreams into flash.

 :::info: